karanarora1110/Confidential-e_Degree-Repository-using-Blockchain/README.md

 Follow the below steps to get you a copy of the project up and running on your local machine.
 This project contain a decentralized web application to deploy degree record and validating a submitted degree.

 ## Prerequisites
--NodeJs installed
+1.NodeJs installed
--MySQL
+2.MySQL
--Express Server
+3.Express Server
--Ropsten Testnet account with some test ethers
+4.Ropsten Testnet account with some test ethers

+## Installing

+1.Download dependencies or copy them from folder- node_modules.
+2.Make a ropsten testnet account and request some test ethers in it from vault.
+3.Make 2 tables in MySQL, according to instructions given in sql.md file.